AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 # Accept community invitation

 If another tenant invites you to a community, you will receive an email from the inviting tenant.
-To accept the invitation, follow instructions in the email.

-## Prerequisites for accepting community invitations

-- Your user account must be assigned the [tenant administrator](xref:ccRoles#tenant-roles) role.

-- You must have an email invitation.
-If you have not received one, contact the inviting community administrator and request a new invitation.

-## To accept a community invitation

 To accept an invitation, follow these steps:

 1. Open the email from OSIsoft Cloud Services, read the instructions, and select the VIEW COMMUNITY INVITE link.